fodilfliti/flutter_scale_kit/README.md

 Legacy compute helper (simple one-off values)

 If you only need a few values in places where defining a full theme is overkill, you can use the legacy `SKitValues.compute` factory.
-This is maintained for convenience but `SKitTheme.compute()` is recommended for larger UIs.
+This is maintained for convenience but `ScaleKitDesignValues.compute()` is recommended for larger UIs.

 ```dart
 final v = SKitValues.compute(